njmlopez17/Portfolio_projects/README.md

 A subset of dataset, the work underlines the data cleanup and data correlation activities in line with the subject and dataframe under test.

-• Creating a portfolio website:

-A showcase in creating a personal portfolio website, leveraging the HTML code.

 • Web Scraping using a subset of Amazon dataset:

 Using Amazon webpage, the project showcased the how-to of web data harvesting, automating its run,